 The Cactus House is coinciding with the RHS Chelsea Flower Show.
 Was there added pressure working with such a heritage brand?

 It's great to be showcasing my work simultaneously as this brilliant established moment in the year for the floristry, gardening and landscaping community.
 I'm looking forward to showcasing my work when people start to look at nature and all things green.

 How will you choose how to place your sculptures amongst the greenery – is there a science to it?

 Like the sculptures, I plan to let this happen quite organically.
 We have some beautiful plants lent to the gallery by Conservatory Archives, so we will all work together to create a lovely greenhouse vibe to show off the sculptures.

 Finally, what's next in the pipeline?

-"Also some interesting large scale carved pieces to make for a couple of more traditional heritage jobs in the near future.
-In terms of my own work I am looking forward to being immersed in the greenery that makes up the county of Dorset and seeing what I am inspired to make.
-I have ideas for a series of sculptures with a darker vibe but am keeping quiet on that for now."
+Also, some interesting large-scale carved pieces to make for a couple of more traditional heritage jobs shortly.
+In terms of my own work, I am looking forward to being immersed in the greenery that makes up the county of Dorset and seeing what I am inspired to make.
+I have ideas for a series of sculptures with a darker vibe but am keeping quiet on that for now.